jlevy/lft/lft.md

    properly (because they haven't talked to users or because they can't as a team describe or articulate it in a way that can be built)

-3. *Lack of resources*: They understand the problem, but don't have the resources to properly design and build it
+3. *Lack of resources*: They understand the problem, but don't have the resources (money, data, or people with the right skills) to properly design and build it

 4. *Innovator's Dilemma*: They understand and have the resources, but to do so seems irrational because it is *relatively* less profitable than working on existing,